uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/index.md

 If you are looking to attain a deeper understanding of Gen3 services in order to update or modify them please read the [Gen3 Developer Guide][Gen3 Developer Guide].
 If you are looking to deploy, maintain, configure, or submit data please take a look at the [Gen3 Operator Guide][Gen3 Operator Guide].

-## Main topics

-###Search for Data
-This section includes a walkthrough for how a user can locate data within the Data Portal and by using API or Gen3 SDK tool.
+* [Search for Data][Search for Data] - This section includes a walkthrough for how a user can locate data within the Data Portal and by using API or Gen3 SDK tool.

-### Access Data Files
-This section includes information on Authentication and Authorization as well as instructions for downloading data files (either externally or from within a Gen3 workspace).
+* [Access Data Files][Access Data Files] - This section includes information on Authentication and Authorization as well as instructions for downloading data files (either externally or from within a Gen3 workspace).

-### Analyze Data
-This section covers working with Gen3 workspaces.
+* [Analyze Data][Analyze Data] - This section covers working with Gen3 workspaces.

-### Data Portal
-In this section, we discuss details of each page and how to navigate them in the Gen3 Data Portal.
+* [Data Portal][Data Portal] - In this section, we discuss details of each page and how to navigate them in the Gen3 Data Portal.

-### Use the API
-In this section, we cover the Gen3 API and how to use it to query and download data and metadata.
+* [Use the API][Use the API] - In this section, we cover the Gen3 API and how to use it to query and download data and metadata.

 ## Resources